sirlucjan/workbench/linux-5.5rc/README.md

 ###### Some patches for BFQ conflict with patches for BFQ-dev.

-###### To use linux-bfq-git smoothly apply bfq-reverts before bfq-dev patch.
+###### To use linux-bfq/linux-bfq-git smoothly apply bfq-reverts before bfq-dev patch.
 Otherwise the kernel will not compile.

 * ~~[bfq-reverts](https://github.com/sirlucjan/kernel-patches/tree/master/5.4/bfq-reverts-sep) / [bfq-reverts](https://gitlab.com/sirlucjan/kernel-patches/tree/master/5.4/bfq-reverts-sep) - specific patches authored by Piotr Gorski~~